silentgameplays/AMD-GPU-Windows-11-and-10-Fix/README.md

 11. Adding to GPEDIT-Computer Configuration → Administrative Templates → System → Device Installation → Device Installation Restrictions. https://windowsforum.com/threads/block-a-specific-driver-update-in-windows-11-gp-registry-and-wushowhide.384429/

-* That's it the driver issuse should be fixed
+* That's it the GPU/APU driver issues should be fixed

 **Brought to you by silentgameplays.** https://www.youtube.com/@silentgameplays